Policyholder

 What is the difference between policyholder and insured?

-The policyholder is the owner of the policy, also called the named insured.
+For home and car insurance, the policyholder is the owner of the policy, also called the named insured.
 They get all the benefits the policy offers.
 In the case of home insurance, it means they own the home that’s being insured (or their name is on the rental agreement, in the case of tenant insurance).

 An insured, on the other hand, is anyone who has coverage under the policy: